Skip to main content

 Tailored Services

-• Payroll Management: Accurate calculations covering health, pension, taxes, and deductions.
+• Payroll Management: Accurate calculations covering social security, taxes, and deductions.
 Inclusion of overtime, bonuses, and occasional allowances.
-Monthly file creation for social security contributions.
+Monthly payroll processing and support for statutory reporting.

 • Payment Processing: Timely generation and delivery of payment slips.
-Efficient management of social benefits and contributions.
+Efficient management of salary payments and statutory contributions.
 Streamlined handling of payroll receipts and interfaces.

-• Employee Benefits Administration: Maintenance of a comprehensive vacation schedule.
-Skillful consolidation of layoff and vacation-related information.
-Generation of magnetic media for electronic processing.
+• Employee Benefits Administration: Maintenance of vacation records and leave balances.
+Skillful consolidation of absence, termination, and vacation-related information.
+Support for statutory and employer-sponsored benefits administration.

 Regulatory Compliance

-• Thorough preparation of annual Income and Withholdings Certificates.
+• Thorough preparation of annual payroll tax and withholding support documentation.

 Social Security Administration

 • Holistic payroll management covering social security aspects.
 Issuance of certificates and secure payment receipts.
-Expert management of social security payments.
+Expert management of social security filings and payments.

 Advanced Reporting